Can we learn from Sweden how to cut emissions? – DW – 08/12/2024

 Sweden outperforms all other European countries when it comes to reducing net greenhouse gas emissions, according to the European Environment Agency.

-The country already emitted five times less CO2 per capita than the European average back in 1990.
+The country already emitted five times less carbon dioxide, or CO2, per capita than the European average back in 1990.
 Since then, Sweden has reduced its net greenhouse gas emissions by another 80%, while the average reduction in the EU has only been 30%.

 What's most stunning, though, is that Sweden, a heavily industrialized country which produces steel, cement and cars, managed to clean up its act — while also growing its economy twofold.